Hotel Digital Signage Makes Hotels Smarter | Infographic

 The traveler’s journey is evolving.

-They’re relying more on digital channels for travel inspiration, research, booking and post-stay social.
-In order to keep up with this shift, hoteliers need to understand the customer journey and alter their approach to interacting with them.
+They’re relying more on digital channels for travel inspiration, research, booking, and post-stay social.
+In order to keep up with this shift, hoteliers need to understand the customer journey.
+Hotels can alter their approach to interacting with their customers.

 Digital signage is one of the tools hotel managers can use to communicate and engage with guests.
 When done right, hotel digital signage creates a new landscape for creative engagement and a robust and seamless customer experience.

 In addition to guest engagement, hotel digital signage also provides operational efficiencies.
-By implementing digital kiosks, guests can perform tasks such as checking in/out on their own, therefore freeing up staff to attend to more pressing tasks.
+By implementing digital kiosks, guests can perform tasks such as checking in/out on their own.
+This frees up staff to attend to more pressing tasks.
 During off times, digital signage in hotels can also be used for training, education, and corporate communications.
-This empowers the staff to support guests needs, which is critical to increasing customer satisfaction and creating more opportunities to up-sell.
-Employee satisfaction is highly correlated with customer satisfaction so digital signage is a win-win for hotels!
+This empowers the staff to support guests’ needs.
+Consequently, this increases customer satisfaction and creates more opportunities to up-sell.

 In 2014, expenditures by international visitors in the US generated $220.6 billion in sales, 19% of which was spent on hotels.
 Digital signage can help hotels target the international traveler and enhance their stay.
 One way is through the use of digital currency conversion boards.
 A quick glance at the digital displays grants guests fast and easy access to the exchange rates without having to pull up an app.
 Such fast, easy and convenient access improves the guests’ experiences.